indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 * The *I Controller* is over-reacting to the random errors, which leads to oscillations around the set point.
 They will eventually slowly fade but in some cases these oscillations may continue for a long time or not fade at all.
 This is why a pure *I controller* is not a good idea.
 The good balance between proportional and integral components is essential for the smooth and accurate guiding.
 In INDIGO Guider Agent we use modified PI controller which will try to dampen any *I* over-reactions to random errors and in this case *P controller* will be 100% responsible for random error compensation.

 * Too much *I* component may result in over-corrections and steady drifts.
-This means that the real systematic drift is smaller and is being over corrected, in this case **RA Proportional weight** or **Dec Proportional weight**, depending on the axis, should be increased (take some power from *I*).
+This means that the real systematic drift is smaller and is being over corrected, in this case **RA Integral gain** or **Dec Integral gain**, depending on the axis, should be decreased.
-**NB:** Be conservative with with *Integral* component, as guiding may start drifting or randomly over compensate.
+**NB:** Be conservative with with *Integral* component, as guiding may start drifting or randomly over compensating.

 * If the guiding is bumpy and scattered, the random error may be smaller and *P* component may be over reacting, then the corresponding **Aggressivity** should be decreased (take some power from *P*).